joepv/joepv.github.io/_pages/dishwasher.md

 ## Node-RED part

 To minimize polling API's the event Node listens to the home connect events and if the remote control is activated a flow variable is set.
 Every day from 09:00 to 14:00 another inject node checks every 5 minutes if the variabel is set.
 If this is true it start polling the kW return on the correct phase in DSMR reader.
+The Eco 50 program runs 2,5 hours, so after 14:00 the dishwasher should always start, else the dishes are not ready when I come home from work.

 ### Home Connect node installation